noahehall/theBookOfNoah/0current/security/auth.md

   - i.e. an identifer used to retrieve the authorization (access token)

-- the entire point of grant types revovle around requesting & receiving tokens in different context & environments
+- the entire point of grant types revolve around requesting & receiving tokens in different context & environments

 - types of tokens